surenst/ameriabank-vpos-java-sdk/README.md

 |              JsonUtil.java                     |
 +-----------------------------------------------+
 ```

+### Explanation of Dependencies

+#### `SdkConfig.java`
+- The core configuration class containing API credentials and endpoints.
+- Used by other classes to access configuration settings.

+#### `AmeriaBankClient.java`
+- The main client for interacting with the AmeriaBank API using configurations from `SdkConfig`.
+- Provides a foundation for both `PaymentService` and `BindingService`.

+#### `PaymentService.java`
+- Handles payment-related operations such as initializing, confirming, and refunding payments.
+- Depends on `AmeriaBankClient` and `HttpClientWrapper` for making API requests.

+#### `BindingService.java`
+- Manages card bindings including activation, deactivation, and binding payments.
+- Utilizes `AmeriaBankClient` and `HttpClientWrapper`.

+#### `HttpClientWrapper.java`
+- Handles HTTP requests and responses.
+- Used by both `PaymentService` and `BindingService`.

+#### `JsonUtil.java`
+- Utility class for JSON serialization and deserialization.
+- Used across the project for parsing API responses.

 ### Exception Handling
 - **Custom exceptions**: `FraudDetectionException`, `ParameterException`, and `AuthenticationException` are used for error handling.